Department of Writing

 WRTG 21900 Communication Studies Practicum (NLA)

 Practical experience in speech on campus, at the intercollegiate level, and in the community at large; debate and legislative assemblies; discussion, oratory, impromptu, and extemporaneous speaking; oral interpretation and readers' theater.
 The instructor will designate the minimum activities required to receive credit.
-May be repeated for a total of Pass/fail only.
+May be repeated for a total of 8 credits.
+Pass/fail only.
 Permission of instructor.
 (F,S,Y)

 1 Credit